-The Group comprises five separate airlines, Buzz, Lauda Europe ("Lauda"), Malta Air, Ryanair DAC and Ryanair UK (which is consolidated within Ryanair DAC).
-Ryanair DAC is reported as a separate segment as it exceeds the applicable quantitative thresholds for reporting purposes.
+The Group comprises five separate airlines, Buzz, Lauda Europe ("Lauda"), Malta Air, Ryanair DAC and Ryanair UK.
 Buzz, Malta Air and Lauda do not individually exceed the quantitative thresholds and accordingly are presented on an aggregate basis as they exhibit similar economic characteristics and their services, activities and operations are sufficiently similar in nature.
 The results of these operations are included as 'Other Airlines.'
-Due to a change in the composition of reportable segments in fiscal year 2024, comparative tables have been updated in accordance with IFRS 8.
+The Ryanair DAC segment incorporates all of the Group's operations, except for those included within 'Other Airlines', and is reported as a separate segment as it exceeds the applicable quantitative thresholds for reporting purposes.

 The CODM assesses the performance of the business based on the profit after tax of each airline for the reporting period.
-Resource allocation decisions for all airlines are based on airline performance for the relevant period, with the objective in making these resource allocation decisions being to optimise consolidated financial results.
+Resource allocation decisions for all airlines are based on airline performance for the relevant period, with the objective in making these resource allocation decisions being to optimize consolidated financial results.

-Reportable segment information is presented as follows:
+Reportable segment information is presented as follows.